co-up/co-up.de/rent-office.md

 ---
 layout: default
-title: Rent Furnished Office in Berlin Kreuzberg
+title: Rent Fully Serviced Office in Berlin Kreuzberg
 image: /photos/office-3rd-floor-main.jpg
 description: Are you searching for an office that is well-connected, is in the heart of Berlins indepent tech community and offers a furnished, ready-to-go space in one of Berlin’s historic industrial buildings?
 We have a new opening and would love to have you in our space.
 ---